KaranrajMokan/Improved-Collaborative-Filtering-Algorithm/README.md

 * It uses Latent Dirichlet Algorithm (LDA).
 LDA is a generalistic probability model which aims to cluster words that co-occur in documents to form topics.

 * The dataset can be downloaded from https://www.kaggle.com/datafiniti/consumer-reviews-of-amazon-products#Datafiniti_Amazon_Consumer_Reviews_of_Amazon_Products.csv

+* This project is an implementation of the journal paper which is given in the pdf